graceave/cnv_sims_inference/README.md

 # cnv_sims_inference
 CNV simulation and inference of formation rate and selection coefficient

+Data to generate figures can be found at https://osf.io/e9d5x/

 Inference:
 * Models:
   * Wright-Fisher and Chemostat: cnv_simulation.py